kavindee/Chatbot/README.md

    - Split into training and testing sets with an 80-20 ratio.

 2. **Preprocessing**:
    - Tokenize questions and answers.
+(You have to get a token in Hugging Face, it is required in the model training)
    - Pad and truncate sequences to a fixed length.

 3. **Model Configuration**: